 We support and our supported by the School to listen to the views and perspectives of staff and students as well as scrutinising available data to review many areas of working practice in order to identify and address any evidence or perception of inequality.
 We are nurturing a supportive, diverse culture that fully values and respects all members of the school community.

 We were delighted that SEESAW and the Medical School’s commitment to equality and diversity was recognised in April 2015 when MED was awarded Silver status for the Athena SWAN charter, which we formally received at an awards ceremony in Greenwich in June of that year.
 For our Silver Award the school was commended for putting aside £10,000 per year for a return-to-work support fund.
-A copy of our Successful silver application can be seen here.
 We are currently working towards submitting our application for Silver renewal.

 You can download our most recent action plan for the Silver renewal bid.